by-zhang/M.Webster-Dictionary/README.md

 This work is based on <Merriam-Webster's Collegiate Dictionary>.
 All contents here are presented in the form of JSON.
-More than 220,000 words collected here.
+More than 220,000 words are collected here.

 # Usage